-Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+Domestic Abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
 Children can be victims of domestic abuse.
 We recognise that a children can be a victim of domestic abuse without being physically hurt.
 They are a victim of domestic abuse if they are an observer.
-They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.